I love working with all my clients to achieve the desired outcomes of every project and

 what's involved depends on your business goals.

-assets or produced from high quality stock footage.
+existing video assets or produced from high quality stock footage.

 Additional libraries such as jQuery are often used.